 Prior to initial design, Black & Veatch conducted a pilot study to demonstrate the applicability of membrane technology for E. coli removal, a process that has previously shown to provide for higher quality effluent than traditional treatment methods.
 Following the test, and approval by the state regulatory agency, the MBR process was selected.

 Extensive pre-planning and up-front work with the regulatory agency paid off.
 Black & Veatch’s effort to demonstrate the membrane disinfection concept and its follow-through with the required documentation for fast-track permit review facilitated the receipt of a construction permit in less than 30 days, helping to expedite the project’s schedule.
-By contrast, typical permitting efforts of this nature could normally take 3-6 months.
+By contrast, typical permitting efforts of this nature could normally take three to six months.

 The new facility will include the application of GE Zenon membranes for wastewater treatment on industrial waste.
 The project also includes completion of the design and construction of the new treatment processes, including aeration basins, membrane tanks, membrane equipment building, owner-furnished membrane treatment system and ancillary equipment such as process air blowers, RAS/WAS pumps, and process controls to tie into the existing SCADA.
 In addition, the design features scalable elements that anticipate future demand for the company’s products.